Is International Law “Real Law”? Examining the Debate

 Some of the key features of international law include:

-• It is binding: International law is legally binding on states and other actors, meaning that they are obligated to comply with it.
+- It is binding: International law is legally binding on states and other actors, meaning that they are obligated to comply with it.

-• It is based on consent: International law is based on the principle of consent, which means that countries must willingly agree to be bound by it in order for it to be effective.
+- It is based on consent: International law is based on the principle of consent, which means that countries must willingly agree to be bound by it in order for it to be effective.

-• It is non-violent: International law prohibits the use of force between countries, except in certain limited circumstances.
+- It is non-violent: International law prohibits the use of force between countries, except in certain limited circumstances.

-• It is separate from domestic law: International law is distinct from domestic law, which is the set of rules that govern interactions within a given country.
+- It is separate from domestic law: International law is distinct from domestic law, which is the set of rules that govern interactions within a given country.

 While these are some of the key features of international law, it is important to note that there is no clear consensus on exactly what constitutes international law.
 Some argue that it is primarily based on treaty agreements, while others argue that it also includes custom and general principles of law.
 Additionally, there is ongoing debate over whether certain types of non-state actors, such as international organizations and individuals, are also subject to international law.

-The jurists are divided into two following groups in regard to the legal character of the norms of international law: "
+The jurists are divided into two groups in regard to the legal character of the norms of international law: "

-• Group (A) International law is not a law in the true sense of the term.
+- Group (A) International law is not a law in the true sense of the term.

-• Group (B) International law is really a law.
+- Group (B) International law is really a law.

 Despite its apparent importance, there is much debate over whether international law is truly a "law" in the traditional sense of the word.
 Scholars from Group A argue that international law is not truly a law because it lacks the key characteristics that define a legal system.
 For example, some argue that international law is not truly a law because:

-• it is not enforced by a single, centralized authority;
+- It is not enforced by a single, centralized authority;

-• it is not uniformly applied or accepted by all countries;
+- It is not uniformly applied or accepted by all countries.

-• it lacks a clear system of punishment for those who violate it;
+- It lacks a clear system of punishment for those who violate it;

 Austin, Hobbes, Pufendorf subscribe to the view that:

-“Law is the general command of the political sovereign to the members of political community which are bound to obey because of physical force of such sovereign.”
+Law is the general command of the political sovereign to the members of a political community, who are bound to obey because of the physical force of such sovereign.

-Since, according to their view, the law is the command of a determinate superior, no law can exist where there is no supreme law-giver and no coercive enforcement agency, According to Thomes Hobbes, man is by nature nasty, brutish and violent and fear of sanction which is inherent in law is necessary to maintain order.
-Thus, we see that those jurists who deny the legal character of international law, regard law as the command of the sovereign and having a coercive enforcement agency.
-In view of these writers, the rules commonly called international law, are, in fact, the rules of positive morality,
+Since, according to their view, the law is the command of a determinate superior, no law can exist where there is no supreme law-giver and no coercive enforcement agency, According to Thomes Hobbes, man is by nature nasty, brutish and violent, and fear of sanction, which is inherent in law, is necessary to maintain order.
+Thus, we see that those jurists who deny the legal character of international law regard law as the command of the sovereign and having a coercive enforcement agency.
+In view of these writers, the rules commonly called international law are, in fact, the rules of positive morality.

-Holland, Jeremy Bantham, Fethro Brown, etc. are other prominent jurists who deny the legal character of international law.
+Holland, Jeremy Bantham, Fethro Brown, etc., are other prominent jurists who deny the legal character of international law.

 Those who argue that international law is not a true law point to the fact that there is no central enforcement mechanism, such as a world government, to ensure compliance with international legal norms.
 Additionally, the fact that states are considered sovereign entities under international law means that they are not bound by the same obligations and constraints as individuals and organizations within a national legal system.